qsbase/qs2/README.md

 install.packages("qs2")
 ```

-On Mac or Linux, you can enable multi-threading by compile from source.
+On Mac or Linux, you can enable multi-threading by compiling from
+source.
 It is enabled by default on Windows.

 ``` r
 remotes::install_cran("qs2", type = "source", configure.args = " --with-TBB --with-simd=AVX2")